colorgeo.com

 What is a Biomarker as a Coronene index can differentiate the forest fire and meteorite impact event

-The coronene index=coronene/coronene+benzo (a) pyrene + benzo (g,h,i) pyrelene.
-This coronene index value increases if any extraterrestrial body hits the planet earth where the higher amount of organic-rich sediment exists.
+The coronene index=coronene/coronene+benzo (a) pyrene + benzo (g,h, i) pyrelene.
+This coronene index value increases if any extraterrestrial body hits the planet Earth where a higher amount of organic-rich sediment exists.

 The combustion of coal or petroleum beneath the ground will produce a higher amount of coronene.
-The value of the coronene index higher than 0.8 indicates the meteorite impacts, less than 0.8-0.5 is for volcanic eruption and bellow 0.5 is for the forest fire event.
+A value of the coronene index higher than 0.8 indicates the meteorite impacts, less than 0.8-0.5 is for volcanic eruption and below 0.5 is for a forest fire event.

 So, the coronene production in a rock sample is directly proportional to the heat applied.
-As the meteorite impact imposes huge heat in the soil hence high amount of coronene will produce.
+As the meteorite impact imposes huge heat in the soil hence high amount of coronene will be produced.